-3. The Committee will report as follows:
+2. The Committee will report as follows:

-The Chair will report to the Board of Governance after each meeting.

-The Minutes of each Committee will be submitted to the Board.

-The Audit Committee will produce an annual report giving its assessment of audit, internal control and risk insofar as its work in the year has been able to address the list of duties at 1, above.

-4. The Committee will meet three times per year.
+- The Chair will report to the Board of Governance after each meeting. - The Minutes of each Committee will be submitted to the Board. - The Audit Committee will produce an annual report giving its assessment of risk management, control and governance insofar as its work in the year has been able to address the list of duties at 1, above. - 3.
+The Committee will meet three times per year.
 Further meetings may be necessary from time to time.